Michael Lythcott: Career

-Lythcott has founded several companies including PureAdvice, TrueCredit (a division of TrueLink), Uplift Equity Partners, OnWax Media, and STAR Industries, LLC, among others.
+Lythcott has founded several companies, including PureAdvice, TrueCredit (a division of TrueLink), Uplift Equity Partners, OnWax Media, and STAR Industries, LLC, among others.
 After Truelink was sold to TransUnion in 2002, Lythcott Co-founded Uplift Equity Partners.

 In 2004, while at Uplift, Lythcott formed Lythcott & Co, an incubator and holding company for his investments.
-In 2005, while a partner at Uplift Equity, he became the interim Chairman and CEO of VAS Entertainment, a position he held until he was replaced by media scion Andrew Tow.
-As CEO of VAS, Lythcott executive produced several feature films documentaries, and television shows, including the documentary Bra Boys starring Russell Crowe and Koby Abberton, the reality television show The Block for G4, and The Art of Flight starring professional snowboarder Travis Rice.
+In 2005, while a partner at Uplift Equity, he became the interim chairman and CEO of VAS Entertainment, a position he held until he was replaced by media scion Andrew Tow.
+As CEO of VAS, Lythcott executive produced several feature films, documentaries, and television shows, including the documentary Bra Boys starring Russell Crowe and Koby Abberton, the reality television show The Block for G4, and The Art of Flight starring professional snowboarder Travis Rice.

 While at VAS he acquired 11 media companies, including Studio 411, which he bought from Casey Wasserman's WMG.

-In 2010, Lythcott and Co partnered with the George Washington School of Business to established a proprietary customized MBA Program (STAR MBA).
+In 2010, Lythcott and Co. partnered with the George Washington University School of Business to establish a proprietary customized MBA Program (STAR MBA).
 This program is specifically for professional athletes and entertainers to offer support for their future success as entrepreneurs and business owners.
-In 2013, Lythcott launched and incubated a second MBA program with University of Miami School of Business and Alex Rodriguez.
-He retired from active involvement in these Financial literacy and EMBA educational programs in 2017.
+In 2013, Lythcott and Alex Rodriguez launched and incubated a second MBA program at the University of Miami School of Business.
+He retired from active involvement in these financial literacy and EMBA educational programs in 2017.

-Philanthropy

-Lythcott currently serves as the Chairman of the Board for the National BlackTheatre and Vice Chairman of Uptown Grand Central, a 501c3 nonprofit organization dedicated to transforming East 125th Street into a thriving corridor by delivering programs that put advocacy into action through collaborations with businesses, residents and neighborhood organizations across East Harlem.